 In this post you will learn how to start and set up a blog and how to begin making money.
 It is aimed at complete beginners and at those wanting to improve their blogging game and grow their income.
 I am a travel blogger and a homeschool blogger, my online income supports my family as we travel the world.
 I’m not selling any blogging courses, all of this information is available here, for free and in our facebook support group, Living Differently.
 I hope you find it useful.
 We also have some free tips and blogging guides at the end of this post.

 How to Start Your Own Blog and Make Money

 I wish I’d had somebody to hold my hand through this process back in 2012, when I started a blog, just for fun.
 Several years down the line, I have one large blog and 5 smaller ones that support my family financially, a millionaire travel lifestyle on a modest income.

-Key word research lies at the heart of every financially successful blog, I explain more about Long Tail Pro and other keyword research tools, in this post on tools for making money through blogging.
+Key word research and good SEO lie at the heart of every financially successful blog, I explain more about Long Tail Pro and other keyword research tools, in this post on tools for making money through blogging.
 If you do your keyword research right, from day 1, your posts will rank in Google and draw the traffic you want.
 This post contains affiliate links, they cost you absolutely nothing but give us a small commission.

 First Steps In Blogging

 I set up this website myself.
 I had no training or experience in website design or all the technical stuff that goes with it.
 I didn’t even do IT in school.
 The only extra skill I have is a basic knowledge of HTML, something I taught myself years ago from HTML for Dummies, just for fun.
 You don’t need to know HTML, but it helps sometimes.

 You do not need to pay somebody to set up a website for you.
 You can do it !

 You can create a website that works, you can improve it as you go along and you can learn new skills and make money.
 I made $500 within the first 4 months.